dragosthealex/limigrations/README.rst

 In case something goes wrong, 'rollback' can be run and it will revert the database to the previous state.

-This module provides basic migrations functionality for `sqlite3 <https://www.sqlite.org/>`_.
+`limigrations <https://pypi.python.org/pypi/limigrations/1.0.0>`_ provides basic migrations functionality for `sqlite3 <https://www.sqlite.org/>`_.
 It contains a method for connecting to the database, and functions for migrate and rollback.